Eric-Edlund/TS-CAS/README.txt

 [Building]

-Run "npm build-typescript" from the project root.
+Run the "npm ____" tasks from the project root.
+They're listed in package.json.
 It will compile all the ts files into a bundle.js in the dist dir.

 Then you open the integrator.html file in a browser and it will load it.

+There are 3 webpack config files:
+- webpack.common.js (contains common elements)
+- webpack.dev.js (creates a dev bundle with dev stuff)
+- webpack.prod.js (creates a prod bundle with prod optimizations)

 [Testing]